ttab/elephant-ui/README.md

 Run `npm run dev` and open given url in your local browser to see example of how we could have a local testbed while developing.

-_This might not be necessary unless we change de shadcn/ui default code/usage.
+_This might not be necessary unless we change the shadcn/ui default code/usage.
 And on the other hand it might not be sufficient in the future..._